-There are three application deadlines and selection periods per year.
+There are three application deadlines and selection periods per year for our regular internships — our special project internships have various deadlines dependent on the project.
 Internships require a minimum commitment of fifteen hours per week for three months, during which time interns complete a speciﬁc project as well as daily assignments.
 Interns also participate in departmental meetings and various educational programs, as well as attend LVA events.

 LVA does not offer paid internships but does participate in some cooperative education programs.
 Students interested in academic credit should contact their college counselor for more information.
 LVA seeks diversity in its intern staff and provides equal opportunity to its applicants.